seanallgaier/Time-Calculator/README.md

 # Time-Calculator
-A small tool to perform basic calculations involving time durations.
+A basic tool written in C++ to perform basic calculations involving time durations.